-Generally, introverts feel out of place in many situations that might feel normal for extroverts.
+Generally, introverts feel out of place in situations that might feel normal for extroverts.

 In high school, I remember waiting in a section of the school with neighborhood friends for the first bell to ring for classes to start.

-Mind you, I have known these guys since fourth grade, and still did not feel comfortable around them.
-We just did not have the same value system.
+Mind you, I have known these guys since fourth grade and still did not feel comfortable around them.
+We did not have the same value system.

 I had scholarly aspirations in mind.
 They didn’t.

-They would wrestle each other, talk loudly, and crack jokes with each other regularly.
+They would wrestle, talk loudly, and crack jokes with each other regularly.

 There was no animosity towards me.
 I was among them, but not one of them.

-In a recent survey taken within a Facebook introvert group, introverts were asked what they felt they had missed out in life by not being more extroverted.
+In a recent survey of a Facebook introvert group, introverts were asked what they felt they had missed out in life by not being more extroverted.

 The overwhelming responses related to missed social events in high school, lost career opportunities, and wasted chances to participate in a once-in-a-lifetime event.

-In some instances, respondents said that introversion did not have any impact on these lost opportunities.
+In some instances, respondents said that introversion did not impact these lost opportunities.
 These introverts merely had different preferences than extroverts.

 And that’s the ultimate challenge.
-Introverts comparing lost opportunities to what extroverts might have chosen.
+Introverts compare lost opportunities to what extroverts might have chosen.

-Just to be clear, if you carry regret for lost opportunities out of fear, apprehension, or insecurity, this challenge should be dealt with by a therapist.
+To be clear, if you carry regret for lost opportunities out of fear, apprehension, or insecurity, a therapist should deal with this challenge.

-However, if these challenges arise out of comparing your activities to those of extroverts, you should rethink your perspective.
+However, you should rethink your perspective if these challenges arise from comparing your activities to extroverts.

 It was not until years later that I discovered that I had not achieved the personal and professional success I sought because I was operating as an extrovert within an introverted body.

-I joined Toastmasters International to become a better leader and speaker, participated on nonprofit boards to network with decision-makers, and hosted symposiums as a way of exchanging ideas.
+I joined Toastmasters International to become a better leader and speaker, participated on nonprofit boards to network with decision-makers, and hosted symposiums to exchange ideas.

 These activities fulfilled my intellectual curiosity, but nothing has brought me more joy than writing a digital book on Amazon Kindle or drafting a position paper on a topic that interests me.

-And I can do all of these activities online in the comfort of my home office.
+And I can do all these activities online in the comfort of my home office.